weishiuchang/writeups/onprem-istio/README.md

 This documents my trials and tribulations with learning [Istio 1.5](https://istio.io)

 I decided to figure out what is this Istio mesh that everyone's talking about.
-Coming from a background of bastic Kubernetes with Traefik as the Ingress controller I will be trying to relate all the new resources and mesh terms with my existing understanding of data flows, so this write-up will have sprinklings of (hopefully) eureka notes and "oh that's what it gives me."
+Coming from a background of basic Kubernetes with Traefik as the Ingress controller I will be trying to relate all the new resources and mesh terms with my existing understanding of data flows, so this write-up will have sprinklings of (hopefully) eureka notes and "oh that's what it gives me."

 # Sandbox